ryscheng/www.raymondcheng.net/_posts/2018-09-17-time-management.md

 Re-reading this blog post 2 years later has been fascinating to me.
 A couple of things clearly stand out.

 - I still use this same framework today, with minor modifications.
 As a framework for achieving greater focus and velocity, it has worked pretty well.
-- The examples I used in the original post were pre-dominantly work-related goals, with some fun hobbies sprinkled in.
+- The examples I used in the original post were predominantly work-related goals, with some fun hobbies sprinkled in.

 Honestly, the examples were a reasonably accurate reflection of my priorities at the time, but it is worth pointing out that the blog post says nothing about: